 The balance between warmth and clarity in particular is important to consider when evaluating the tonal quality of an instrument.
-A very warm instrument with a full sound and complex overtones most likely has a thick, rich, potentially fuzzy sound.
-This instrument may struggle to produce clearly articulated notes in faster, complex passages.
-Alternatively, a very bright instrument with a clear tone and few overtones is more likely to have an aggressive, potentially abrasive tonal quality.
-Although it will most likely excel at producing clean, clear, articulated notes in faster, complex passages, the lack of warmth or overtones can lend itself to a piercing, thin, or nasally sound.
+A very warm instrument with a full sound and complex overtones will most likely have a thick and rich sound.
+Such an instrument may not be the best choice if you need to frequently produce clearly articulated notes in faster, complex passages.
+Alternatively, a very bright instrument with a clear tone and few overtones is more likely to have an assertive tonal quality.
+This instrument will most likely excel at producing clean, clear, articulated notes in faster, complex passages.

 This combination of tonal characteristics also results in an instrument’s tonal “color.”
 Tonal color is a combination of warmth and overtones.
 The blend of the two qualities creates a unique sound which can also help define an instrument’s character.

-When trying out instruments carefully consider which aspects of warmth and clarity are the most important to you and your playing style and then find a balance between the two to produce the tonal quality that will support your playing the best.
+When trying out instruments carefully consider which aspects of warmth and clarity are the most important to you and your playing style and then find a balance between the two to produce the tonal quality that will support your playing.